 If you are struggling to meet your financial obligations, you should contact the Administrators in the Office immediately.
 The Administrators can talk with you about various options.
 These might include changing your payment plan, deferring a payment, or applying for a hardship grant.
-Knox College has funds available to assist Residents experiencing genuine financial hardship.
+Knox College may have funds available to assist Residents experiencing genuine financial hardship.
 These funds are used at the Head's discretion.
-The University also has a hardship fund, Pūtea Tautoko, for those who find themselves in temporary financial difficulty and the COVID-19 situation has compounded their current circumstances,
+The University also has a hardship fund, Pūtea Tautoko, for those who find themselves in financial difficulty:

-(http://otago.custhelp.com/app/answers/detail/a id/3172/~/p%C5%ABtea-tautoko-student-relief-fund/).
+(http://otago.custhelp.com/app/answers/detail/a id/3172/~/p%C5%ABtea-tautokostudent-relief-fund/).